neilsong/react-native-remark/README.md

 ## Supported Themes

 Themes are pre-defined style collections that provide consistent visual styling for markdown content.
-Currently, we support two built-in themes: 1. default, and 2. serif.
+Currently, we support two built-in themes:

+1. default
+2. serif
+3. github

 To use a theme, you can follow this pattern:

 ```js
 import { themes } from "react-native-remark"